DEIB

 Why do BIPOC employees experience higher rates of burnout?

 Psychology Today defines burnout as “a state of emotional, mental, and often physical exhaustion brought on by prolonged or repeated stress.”
 And burnout looks different for BIPOC, especially at work.
-BIPOC employees are constantly exposed to incidents of racism—via the news, social media, and their own personal experiences.
-The emotional toll that it takes to not only process these events on a daily basis, but recognize their impact in your own personal life—while being expected to meet deadlines at work—can be incredibly overwhelming.
+BIPOC employees are constantly exposed to incidents of racism—via the news, social media, and their personal experiences.

-Many BIPOC feel isolated and invalidated at work, rather than a sense of belonging and community, which can also lead to burnout.
+Many BIPOC feel isolated and invalidated at work, rather than a sense of belonging and community, which can lead to burnout.

 The heightened pressure to perform

 When there are few BIPOC on a team or at an organization, these employees can feel pressure to perform at a higher level.
 There may be an expectation to prove one’s self and exceed expectations, along with the burden of representing the BIPOC community as a whole, and a fear of failure altogether.
-Despite evidence of success, imposter syndrome is a common occurrence for BIPOC in a predominantly white work space.
-To be the first in your family to work in a corporate setting can trigger feelings of inadequacy, and being one of the only BIPOC in the space may cause an internalized fear of not being qualified.

 The burden of exceeding expectations and being the representative for an entire marginalized group can create the need to push oneself beyond reasonable expectations or an appropriate work-life balance, thus leading to burnout.